dongmeic/RTP/README.md

 # RTP
-The repo is to collect data for RTP performance analysis and mapping
+The repo is to collect data for RTP performance analysis and mapping.
+There are scripts using two python environments.
+To update the arcpy environment, clone the environment in ArcGIS Pro into C:\Users\clid1852\AppData\Local\ESRI\conda\envs.
+Delete the clone when there is an update in ArcGIS Pro.

 # Required datasets for performance analysis